poolts/poolts.github.io/_projects/01_vbt.md

   Annotate the map using free-hand drawing and resizable shapes.
 Toggle grouped elements on the map (e.g. units, drawings, shapes) to avoid visual clutter.
 - **State Persistence**
   Save/load map states (position, scale, units) to switch between scenarios instantly.
-- **Austere-Network Optimization**
+- **Austere-Network Optimisation**
-  Custom serialisation and compression to minimize bandwidth usage over low-rate links.
+  Custom serialisation and compression to minimise bandwidth usage over low-rate links.

+## 👨 My role

+- Lead the technical development of the project.
+- Defined the software architecture and tech stack for the project.
+- Provided hiring input, mentorship, code reviews, knowledge sharing and nurtured team members' growth.
+- Managed the day-to-day processes for the project (sprints, backlog refinement).
+- Collaborated with clients and non-technical stakeholders to define project scope, prioritisation, processes and the roadmap.
+- Liased with clients regarding feedback, demos and future iterations.

 <!---
 ## Technical Deep Dive